oovm/katex.wasm/Readme.md

 ## How to use

-1. It's only do the wasm bind, so load cdn first
+1. When `auto-cdn` feature is enable, CDN will be inserted to head when the first component of this type is loaded.

+If you want to manage CDN by yourself, you can disable this feature and manually import it

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/katex@0.12.0/dist/katex.min.css">
 ```

-2. Easily used by `<KaTeX/>`
+2. Easily added using `<KaTeX/>`

 ```rust
 use yew_katex::KaTeX;